-Before arriving at Converse, Dr. Williams earned her PhD and MS in mathematics from the University of Iowa in Iowa City, Iowa and a BA in mathematics from Transylvania University in Lexington, Kentucky.
+Before arriving at Converse, Dr. Sorrells earned her PhD and MS in mathematics from the University of Iowa in Iowa City, Iowa and a BA in mathematics from Transylvania University in Lexington, Kentucky.
 At the University of Iowa, she was recognized with an Outstanding Teaching Assistant award and served as chair of the math graduate board.